Miller-Media/protect-the-children/readme.txt

 Do you have a password protected post or page that has child pages?
 Currently, you have to password protect each of these pages individually but, with this simple and efficient plugin, you can automatically password protect a page and all of it's children automatically with the click of a button.

-Once you choose the 'Visiblitiy' option on a post and update it to 'Password Protected', you will be given a checkbox where you can opt into protecting all of that post's children.
+Once you choose the 'Visibility' option on a post and update it to 'Password Protected', you will be given a checkbox where you can opt into protecting all of that post's children.

 PROTECT THE CHILDREN!